 Students who audit courses are not held responsible for the work and receive no grade or credit and may attend once approved tuition has been paid.
+Courses taken as audits are not counted as credit for financial aid purposes.
 A course that is audited may not be changed to a credit course after the late registration period.